eliheuer/hasubi-mono/fontbakery/fontbakery-report.md

 * ⚠ **WARN** The following glyphs could not be reached by codepoint or substitution rules:
-	- threedotsdowncenterar
-	- uniFEA0
+	- dotcenterar
-	- waslaar
+	- miniKehehar
-	- uniFED3
+	- uniFE9F
-	- uniFEF5
+	- uniFED2
 	- threedotsupbelowar
+	- uniFEF9
-	- uniFED2
+	- twodotsverticalabovear
-	- uniFEF4
+	- twodotsverticalbelowar
-	- dotcenterar
+	- doublestrokear
-	- lam_alefWaslaar
+	- gafsarkashabovear
 	- And 13 more.

 Use -F or --full-lists to disable shortening of long lists.